-A beneficial owner may claim any amounts withheld under the backup withholding rules as a refund or a credit against the beneficial owner's U.S. federal income tax, provided that the required information is furnished to the IRS.
-Furthermore, the IRS may impose certain penalties on a Holder or beneficial owner who is required to supply information but who does not do so in the proper manner.
+A Holder may claim any amounts withheld under the backup withholding rules as a refund or a credit against the Holder's U.S. federal income tax, provided that the required information is furnished to the IRS.
+Furthermore, the IRS may impose certain penalties on a Holder who is required to supply information but who does not do so in the proper manner.

-Payments of interest (including OID, if any) on a Note that is beneficially owned by a non-U.S. Person will be reported annually on IRS Form 1042-S, which the Withholding Agent must file with the IRS and furnish to the beneficial owner.
+Payments of interest (including OID, if any) on a Note that is beneficially owned by a non-U.S. Person will be reported annually on IRS Form 1042-S, which the Withholding Agent must file with the IRS and furnish to the Holder.